Home

 Under Threat

-He meets danger directly and emotionally, often overcommitting before thinking, but his endurance lets him recover from losses that would break a more image-dependent person.
+He meets danger directly and emotionally, often overcommitting before thinking

 Loved Ones in Danger